 Around the Mordor

-It is really not that easy to just drive without stopping every couple kilometres to take photos when everything around you is changing so fast: one moment clouds were blocking the view just to show us the majestic mountains a few moments later; our surroundings were also different with every turn we took – brownish grass, forest, green fields, rocks – and all of that within not more than two hours of driving.
-I loved that part of our road trip, definitely one of my top three NZ drives.
+It is really not that easy to just drive without stopping every couple kilometres to take photos when everything around you is changing so fast: one moment clouds were blocking the view just to show us the majestic mountains a few moments later; our surroundings were also different with every turn we took – brownish grass, forest, green fields, rocks – and all of that within no more than two hours of driving.
+I loved that part of our road trip.
+Definitely, one of my top three NZ drives.

-After turning South from road number 49 to 1 the trip became tiresome.
-Strong afternoon sun was bothering my hubby (who was our driver for all 3000km in NZ.
-My New Year’s resolution: get driver licence!), views weren’t that interesting anymore and we couldn’t wait to get past Paekakariki and be on the coast for a change.
+After turning South from road number 49 to 1, the trip became tiresome.
+The strong afternoon sun was bothering Hubby (who was our driver for all 3000km in NZ), the views weren’t that interesting anymore and we couldn’t wait to get past Paekakariki and be on the coast for a change.
 From there it was just a quick last stretch to Wellington.

-“The coolest little capital in the world” captures pretty much what I’d like to say about Wellington after spending 2 days there.
-It’s small enough to walk around, has a lovely harbour for walks, serves good coffee, has a very friendly vibe and it’s just simply pretty.
+“The coolest little capital in the world” captures pretty much what I’d like to say about Wellington after spending there 2 days.
+It’s small enough to walk around, has a lovely harbour for walks, serves good coffee, has a very friendly vibe and is just simply pretty.
 Ok, I didn’t like the crazy wind, but overall I could even see myself living there.

-Museum Art Hotel – our home for 2 nights
+Museum Art Hotel [since then it became QT Museum Wellington] – our home for 2 nights

-The hotel extends over 2 buildings: the original hotel and apartments, both connected by an interesting, filled with art, lobby.
+The hotel extends over 2 buildings: the original hotel and apartments, both connected by an interesting, art-filled lobby.
 The location is great – right across the road from the Museum of New Zealand Te Papa Tongarewa, within a short walk to restaurants, shops and public transport.

 It was a good idea to stay at one of the apartments in the middle of our New Zealand trip.
 We were able to do some laundry (every apartment has a washing machine and a dryer) and get more privacy than you have in any hotel or b&b.